majek/idea/site/014-ptrace-tutorial-1/main.md

 Back to ptrace
 -----

-"Stopping" and "continuing" a process is exactly the mechanism that `ptrace` uses for debugging purposes.
-First, on initialisation ptrace causes the debugging process to temporarily become a parent of a debugged process (let's call it "adoption").
+"Stopping" and "continuing" is the mechanism used by `ptrace` to controll a debugged process.
+First, on initialisation ptrace causes the current (debugging) process to temporarily become a parent of a debugged process (let's call it "adoption").
 As a parent it will be notified about child process state changes.
 Next, various ptrace flags inform the kernel to put the child into "stopped" state when